7 Strategies to Reduce Homelessness in the US

 One of the most successful federal housing programs is the Housing Choice Vouchers (also known as Section 8 Vouchers) from HUD.
 Every state has local field offices that can help navigate public housing funding, so contacting that office can be a great place to start.

 The vouchers offered through this program allow residents to rent market-rate housing with a subsidy that diminishes once their income rises.
-By securing these vouchers, people that are homeless can become housed (or circumvent homelessness altogether) and leave the shelter system.
+By securing these vouchers, people who are homeless can become housed (or circumvent homelessness altogether) and leave the shelter system.

-Other critical federal housing resources to provide a solution for homelessness include
+Other critical federal housing resources to provide a solution for homelessness include:

 4. Institute Rapid Re-Housing